Rene Cayetano: Political career

+During the 1987 Senate election, Cayetano served as the campaign manager of the Grand Alliance for Democracy, a coalition of opposition groups that included his wing of the Nacionalista Party, the Kalaw wing of the Liberal Party, and the KBL.

+In February 1996, he was appointed chief presidential counsel by President Fidel V. Ramos, succeeding Antonio Carpio.
+According to JB Baylon, Young Nacionalistas secretary general in the 1980s, Cayetano's acceptance of the appointment resulted in the eventual deterioration of his friendship with Enrile.
+In recognition of his efforts in crime prevention and improvement of the criminal justice system, he was named Vice Chairman of the Presidential Anti-Crime Commission (PACC).

-In 1998, former President Fidel V. Ramos conferred on Cayetano the Legion of Honor; and the Philippine Jaycees chose him as TOYM finalist in the field of law.
+In 1998, President Ramos conferred on Cayetano the Legion of Honor; and the Philippine Jaycees chose him as TOYM finalist in the field of law.
 Earlier, the Order of the Purple Feather of the UP College of Law adopted him as member and the Philippine Jaycees named him as outstanding Jaycees president.
 The University of Michigan and Princeton University in United States gave him various grants.
 He also received a doctorate in humanities, honoris causa, by Misamis University in 1997.

-After his 1984 election as an assemblyman to the Regular Batasang Pambansa, he was appointed Deputy Minister for Trade and Industry Administrator of the Export Processing Zone Authority (now Philippine Export Zone Authority).

-In 1995, he was appointed chief presidential counsel by Former President Ramos.
-In recognition of his efforts in crime prevention and improvement of the criminal justice system, he was named Vice Chairman of the Presidential Anti-Crime Commission (PACC).